History of Wikipedia: 2001

 In January 2001, Wikipedia began as a side-project of Nupedia, to allow collaboration on articles prior to entering the peer-review process.
 The name was suggested by Sanger on 11 January 2001 as a portmanteau of the words wiki (Hawaiian for "quick") and encyclopedia.
 The wikipedia.com and wikipedia.org domain names were registered on 12 and 13 January, respectively, with wikipedia.org being brought online on the same day.
 The project formally opened on 15 January ("Wikipedia Day"), with the first international Wikipedias – the German, Catalan, French, Swedish, and Italian editions – being created between March and May.
 The "neutral point of view" (NPOV) policy was officially formulated at this time, and Wikipedia's first slashdotter wave arrived on 26 July.
 The first media report about Wikipedia appeared in August 2001 in the newspaper Wales on Sunday.

 The September 11 attacks spurred the appearance of breaking news stories on the homepage, as well as information boxes linking related articles.
 At the time, approximately 100 articles related to 9/11 had been created.
-After the September 11 attacks, a link to the Wikipedia article on the attacks appeared on Yahoo!'s home page, resulting in a spike in traffic.
+After the September 11 attacks, a link to the Wikipedia article on the attacks appeared on the Yahoo! home page, resulting in a spike in traffic.